FPT Approximation Schemes for Maximizing Submodular Functions: Introduction

-Unfortunately, the approximation guarantees of the greedy algorithm cannot be improved without compromising the efficiency of computation.
-For example, the \textsc{MaxCover} problem can be expressed as maximization of a non-decreasing submodular function, yet it is known that under standard complexity assumptions no polynomial-time algorithm can approximate it better than with ratio $(1 - 1/e)$~\cite{fei:j:cover}.
+Unfortunately, the approximation guarantees of the greedy algorithm cannot be improved without compromising the efficiency of computation (there are some notable exceptions when the submodular function has a specific structure, for instance when it has low curvature~\cite{journals/dam/ConfortiC84,Sviridenko:2015}).
+Indeed, the \textsc{MaxCover} problem can be expressed as maximization of a non-decreasing submodular function, yet it is known that under standard complexity assumptions no polynomial-time algorithm can approximate it better than with ratio $(1 - \nicefrac{1}{e})$~\cite{fei:j:cover}.
 Motivated by this fact, and provoked by the desire to obtain better approximation guarantees, we turn our attention to algorithms that run in super-polynomial time.
 In our studies we follow the approach of parameterized complexity theory and look for algorithms that run in fixed parameter tractable time (in FPT time), for some natural parameters.
 To the best of our knowledge, FPT approximation of optimizing submodular functions has not been considered in the literature before.

 Parameterized complexity theory aims at investigating how the complexity of a problem depends on the size of different parts of input instances, called parameters.
 An algorithm runs in FPT time for a parameter $P$ if it solves each instance $I$ of the problem in time $O(f(|P|)\cdot\mathrm{poly}(|I|))$, where $f$ is a computable function.
 This definition excludes a large class of algorithms, such as the ones with complexity $O(|I|^{|P|})$.
 From the point of view of parameterized complexity, FPT is seen as the class of easy problems.
 Intuitively, the complexity of an FPT algorithm consists of two parts: $f(|P|)$, which is relatively low for small values of the parameter, and $\mathrm{poly}(|I|)$ which is relatively low even for larger instances, because of polynomial relation between the computation time and the size of an instance.
 For details on parameterized complexity theory, we point the reader to appropriate overviews~\cite{dow-fel:b:parameterized,nie:b:invitation-fpt,flu-gro:b:parameterized-complexity,books/sp/CyganFKLMPPS15}.